 A female condom, called a vaginal pouch, also protects against HIV.

-Oral sex without a condom or latex dam is not safe, but it's far safer than unprotected intercourse.
+Oral sex without a condom or dental dam isn't safe, but it's far less risky than unprotected vaginal or anal sex.

 If you use drugs, don't inject them.

 If you inject drugs, don't share the equipment.
-This includes every piece of it: needles, syringes, cookers, cotton, and rinse water.
-Some states have needle-exchange programs where you can trade in dirty equipment for new equipment.
+This includes everything: needles, syringes, cookers, cotton, and rinse water.
+Find out if there's a needle exchange program near you, where you can trade in used ones for new, clean ones.